Spellingg Bee: Plot

 Shawn Spencer (James Roday) buys a newspaper and walks back into a restaurant to find his seat taken.
 The girl in his seat introduces herself as Juliet O'Hara (Maggie Lawson).
 Shawn realizes she's a cop, and immediately after he does, she and several officers arrest a man at the bar.
 Later, Burton "Gus" Guster (Dulé Hill) is in the Psych office, watching the local spelling bee on TV.
 Shortly after Shawn enters the office, expected spelling bee champion Brandon Vu (Issey Lamb) collapses, to the shock of the audience.
 Shawn notices something wrong with Vu's inhaler, and realizes that Vu was intentionally harmed.
 They receive a phone call from interim police chief Karen Vick (Kirsten Nelson) asking them to investigate the bee.
 They interview Vu at the hospital, who tells them that his inhaler was not working during the competition.
 They begin individual interviews with the competitors, but discover no leads.
 While they are waiting between interviews, spellmaster Cavanaugh (Alex Bruhanski) experiences chest pain and falls over a railing to his death, in front of Shawn and Gus.
 The police write off his death as a heart attack; Shawn and Gus are skeptical, and break into Cavanaugh's booth to investigate.

 Gus finds Cavanaugh's lunch, and believes that it is poisoned due to its unusual smell.
 Shawn takes it to his father, Henry Spencer (Corbin Bernsen), to have it analyzed.
 Henry demands that in return, Shawn must build a dog house he promised to make in 1989.
 Shawn agrees, and leaves.
 While riding back to the office, he is run off the road by a mysterious van.
 Shawn wakes up in the hospital, and after he gets out, Gus informs him that he discovered another fake inhaler.
 Shawn returns to Henry's house to finish the dog house.
 Henry confirms that the lunch was poisoned, and Shawn returns to the bee.
-He disguises himself as the new spellmaster in order to enter the booth, and discovers that Cavanaugh had found out that Miklous Prochazka (Richard Zeman) was helping his son (Alexander Calvert), a contestant in the bee, to cheat by spelling out his son's words to him in Morse code using electrical impulses that were transferred to his false inhaler.
+He disguises himself as the new spellmaster in order to enter the booth, and discovers that Cavanaugh had found out that Miklous Prochazka (Richard Zeman) was helping his son Jiri (Alexander Calvert), a contestant in the bee, to cheat by spelling out his son's words to him in Morse code using electrical impulses that were transferred to his false inhaler.
 After the bee has finished, Shawn has a "psychic vision" where he reveals everything to the police, who arrest Miklous and his son.